Welcome to Costa Rica Adventure!

-Adventure through Costa Rica’s remote Central Caribbean and experience the best adrenaline-inducing activities the country has to offer.
+Adventure through Costa Rica’s remote Central Caribbean and experience the best adventurous activities the country has to offer.

 Stay in the heart of the Turrialba farmlands where you will experience an exhilarating two-day whitewater rafting trip on the world famous Pacuare River.
 You'll get your adrenaline pumping, go rappelling down waterfalls, mountain biking, and canyoning through the jungle.